 Don’t give up.
 Studies show that couples who learn to work through their differences and hard times experience greater marital satisfaction and time often makes a big difference.

 What is marriage friendly counseling?
 Counselors are taught to be non-judgmental and not to steer a client one way or another.
 Clients may be encouraged to think of themselves first, what they want, and not of their spouse or family.
 A spouse may be seen as an obstacle holding them back and preventing them from finding their "authentic" self.
 The idea of sacrifice or working things through for the sake of the children is rarely heard.
 Religion is sometimes looked upon as an oppressive force in a marriage.
-That there may be a difference between becoming the kind of person we want to be and the kind of person God wants us to be, or that the community has a stake in the success of our marriage is truly counter-cultural!
-In Chicago, help for marriages can be found by talking to your parish priest, or calling Catholic Charities' Holbrook Center at 312.655.7725 for marriage counseling.
+That there may be a difference between becoming the kind of person we want to be and the kind of person God wants us to be, or that the community has a stake in the success of our marriage is truly counter-cultural.
+In Chicago, help for marriages can be found by talking to your parish priest, or deacon, or calling Catholic Charities' Holbrook Center at 312.655.7725 for marriage counseling.

 The website www.catholictherapists.com maintains a listing of counselors who understand Catholic teaching on the permanence of marriage and will help couples work toward saving their marriage, if that is possible.
 Dr. Bill Doherty, a leader in the marriage field, maintains a national registry of marriage-friendly counselors.
 If you are seeing a lay counselor, be upfront with them and tell them you are looking for someone who is marriage-friendly.
 If you live outside of Chicago, your local parish, Catholic Charities, and many Family Life Offices maintain a list of counselors who are Catholic or understand the importance of living a faithful life.